-Gokyo Ri and Everest Base Camp Trek takes you on an unforgettable adventure across the stunning Gokyo Valley and Everest Base Camp, the world’s highest trekking destination.
-This is a once in a lifetime adventure filled with stupendous views of some of the world’s highest peaks, glaciers and glittering mountain lakes.
-A high-altitude challenge, this Gokyo Ri and Everest Base Camp Trek Itinerary takes you to Everest Base Camp by crossing the less crowded and remote Gokyo Lakes and Cho La Pass route.
-Test your endurance level and get captivated by the soul stirring Everest landscape.
+Gokyo Ri and Everest Base Camp Trek take you on an unforgettable adventure across the stunning Gokyo Valley and Everest Base Camp, the world’s highest trekking destination.
+This Everest base camp and gokyo lakes trek is a once-in-a-lifetime adventure filled with stupendous views of some of the world’s highest peaks, glaciers, and glittering mountain lakes.
+A high-altitude challenge, this EBC gokyo trek itinerary takes you to Everest Base Camp by crossing the less crowded and remote Gokyo Lakes and Cho La Pass route.
+Test your endurance level and get captivated by the soul-stirring Everest landscape.

 Your journey begins with an exciting flight across the mountains to Lukla, the 'Gateway to Everest'.
-Walk through traditional Sherpa settlements, home to an ethnic community known as the best mountaineers in the world.
+Walkthrough traditional Sherpa settlements, home to an ethnic community known as the best mountaineers in the world.
 Trek to Everest Base Camp via Gokyo Lakes and Cho La pass through the wild and isolated Gokyo Valley.
-Nzogumpa Glacier, Nepal’s longest glacier and the heavenly Gokyo Lakes fall on your route.
-You will be pushing yourself physically as you cross the Cho La Pass and hike to Gokyo Ri, Everest Base Camp and Kala Patthar.
+Nzogumpa Glacier, Nepal’s longest glacier, and the heavenly Gokyo Lakes fall on your route.
+You will be pushing yourself physically as you cross the Cho La Pass and hike to Gokyo Ri, Everest Base Camp, and Kala Patthar.
 But these challenges will reward you with some of the best views you will ever come across in your life.
-By the end of the Gokyo Ri and Everest Base Camp Trek you will be left with a feeling of personal achievement.
+By the end of the Gokyo Ri and Everest Base Camp Trek, you will be left with a feeling of personal achievement.
 A highly experienced local guide will be with you throughout your adventure.
 A must-do trip if a challenging Himalayan adventure is what you seek!

 If this trip is not what you are looking for, then you can check out our other Everest treks - Everest Base camp Trek - 14 days, Gokyo Lakes Gokyo Ri Renjo La Pass Trek -14 days, Everest Three High Passes Trek - 20 Days, Everest Base Camp Trek with Gokyo Lakes- 18 days, Everest Base Camp Heli Trek-11 days, Everest Base Camp Short trek Heli Return-12 days and Everest Base Camp Gokyo Lakes Helicopter Trek - 8 days.

 In the evening there will be a trip briefing where you will meet your guide.
 Your guide will brief you about the route and important things that you need to keep in mind while trekking.
 If you have any questions you can ask him.
-Overnight in Kathmandu.

 Take an early flight to Lukla.
 Once in Lukla, you meet the other members of your crew.
 Sort your luggage and start your trek.
 You leave Lukla and take the trail to Phakding.

 You head down to the Dudh Koshi River and cross a suspension bridge to arrive to the charming Sherpa village of Phakding.
 The Dudh Koshi river flows right below the village.
 If you feel like it you head down to the riverside later in the day to enjoy the views and take pictures.
-Overnight in Phakding.

 Leaving Namche climb up and follow an even path to the village of Kymjuma.
 Here the trail branches off.
 One leads to Gokyo while the other takes you to Tengboche.
 You take the upward trail that leads to Gokyo Valley.
 It is an upward ascent and you climb on stone steps cut on the side of rocky cliffs.